amiry-jd/rich-editor/samples/next-usage-sample/README.md

-# Next.js Rich Editor Sample
+# Next.js Rich Input Sample

-Demo of `next-rich-editor` in a Next.js app.
+Demo of `next-rich-input` in a Next.js app.

 ## Setup